mRcSchwering/magic-soup/docs/mechanics.md

 one would have to reduce the step size more than 200-fold.
 The simulation would become incredibly slow.

-A better way is to divide the step unevenly with step-sizes becoming increasingly smaller.
+A better way is to divide the timeinterval into multiple uneven steps with increasingly smaller $v_{max}$ each.
-In this case $v_{final}$ is adjusted with a factor when calculating each (sub) step.
+In this case $v_{final}$ is adjusted with a factor when calculating each step.

 $$
 v_{final,i} = v_{final} \cdot f_{adj} \cdot \alpha^i